 For more information on the sports membership scheme contact email@example.com or call (01642) 342267.

 We also offer a wide range of sports participation activities which can be enjoyed while studying at Teesside.
 The aim is to provide the best University experience as possible, help you make new friends and provide an opportunity to try new sports or activities.
 Activities include the Intra Mural Sports Leagues (seven-a-side football, badminton, mixed netball), outdoor activities, and sports taster sessions.
 For further information contact Pip Bell.

 Multi-faith chaplaincy and pastoral service

 The chaplaincy is a service for people of all faiths or none.
 It offers confidential, non-judgemental pastoral care and support to all staff and students within the University.
-The chaplains are available for personal conversations at mutually agreed times.
-You don't have to be religious to come to talk to them and it can be about any issue.
-The chaplains are:
+The chaplain is available for personal conversations at mutually agreed times.
+You don't have to be religious to come to talk to him and it can be about any issue.
+The current chaplain is:

-The chaplaincy office is located on the first floor of the Clarendon bilding, in the Student Centre.
+The chaplaincy office is located on the first floor of the Clarendon building, in the Student Centre.
 Visitors are welcome without an appointment as a message can be left at reception if a chaplain isn't available.
-They can also be contacted at email@example.com.
+They can also be contacted at email@example.com .